PNisargkumar/lego-robotic-arm/README.md

 # lego-robotic-arm
-Programming Robotic Arm for Pick and Place Operation
+Programming a Lego EV3 Robotic Arm to perform Pick and Place Operations Using Geometrical approach for Inverse kinematics